 This preceptor-guided capstone course will emphasize the application of interprofessional collaboration to improvements in quality and patient safety in contemporary healthcare.
 Interprofessional teams of students will apply knowledge and skills in quality improvement (QI) and patient safety to develop and execute a quality improvement project in an organizational setting.

 The Interprofessional Quality Improvement Projects are an opportunity for students to engage in health system problems and devise novel solutions to the challenges facing the healthcare systems.
-The students from medicine, nursing and pharmacy in collaboration with faculty from these schools and staff from the VCU Health System’s Performance Improvement Group, select a quality improvement problem from a menu of health system priorities.
+Students from medicine, nursing, health administration, and pharmacy in collaboration with faculty from these programs and staff from the VCU Health System’s Performance Improvement Group, select a quality improvement problem from a menu of health system priorities.
 Then, the students study the problem and develop an approach to test in the clinical environment.
 Through the experience, students learn about the other profession and how to lead interprofessional quality improvement in our modern healthcare environment.
 Outcomes from the experience have been featured in national forums.